rizar/prototypical-networks/README.md

 # Prototypical Networks for Few-shot Learning

-A for of the code for the NIPS 2017 paper [Prototypical Networks for Few-shot Learning](http://papers.nips.cc/paper/6996-prototypical-networks-for-few-shot-learning.pdf).
+A fork of the code for the NIPS 2017 paper [Prototypical Networks for Few-shot Learning](http://papers.nips.cc/paper/6996-prototypical-networks-for-few-shot-learning.pdf).

 If you use this code, please cite the original paper: